seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 I have been troubled in my sleep this night,
 But dawning day new comfort hath inspired.

-*A cry of hounds and horns, winded in a peal.
-Enter SATURNINUS, TAMORA, BASSIANUS, LAVINIA, DEMETRIUS, CHIRON, and Attendants*
+*A cry of hounds and horns, winded in a peal.*

+*Enter SATURNINUS, TAMORA, BASSIANUS, LAVINIA, DEMETRIUS, and CHIRON*

 Many good morrows to your majesty;
 Madam, to you as many and as good: